Houston Personal Injury Attorney

 Compensation in Personal Injury Cases

 Compensation for a personal injury varies according to the type of injury and its severity.
-However, most personal injury cases allow recovery for damages that include:
+However, most personal injury cases allow financial recovery for damages that include:

 - Pain and suffering